 Google offers a few keyword tools to uncover long-tail phrases.

 Scrolling to the bottom of the SERP will reveal searches related to the head term.
-Many of those will be long-tail keywords, too.
+Many of these related keywords will be long-tail.

-As you might have guessed in reading this, there is a major flaw in the approach above.
+But as you might have guessed in reading this, there is a major flaw in the approach above.
 It’s time-consuming!
-What’s more, going through the process manually never reveals the complete insight into what searchers want to know.
-Evaluating the search landscape one term at a time will do that!

-Method #2: Using a Dedicated Keyword Research Tool
+Method #2: Use a Dedicated Keyword Research Tool

 Then, set the Word Count filter to display phrases that are longer than 2 words only.